 I have photographed a number of events in recent years including the Penguin Plunge and the Stonewall Farm Sap Gathering Contests.
 I think I am beginning to get a handle on how to approach the job, but every event has its own challenges and opportunities.
 The 250th party had the advantage of being in a small area, but I had to split my time between photography and taking my turn at the Conservation Commission table.
 As usual I especially enjoyed getting in close to the participants to get intimate portraits, but I always have to remind myself to get the broader establishing shots.

-too much trouble, but the bright contrasty light imposed its own challenges, especially on portraits.
+Images of the signs and wide perspectives of the field and proceedings are important to give a feel of the overall experience.
+I try not to get in the way of the activities and for this my 100-400 telephoto was very helpful.
+Fortunately the day was bright and sunny allowing me to hand hold my big lens without too much trouble, but the bright contrasty light imposed its own challenges, especially on portraits.
 Where possible I tried to move my subjects into the shade, but I was also able to get more experience with fill flash.
 By the end I had about 500 images to process.
 So far, I have over 100 workable photographs, but one things is certain.
 If I don’t show a picture of every town fire truck that rolled down the parade route, I may not get much of a response the next time my house is in flames.